 “Hopefully the crowd will be just as enthusiastic.
 It’s so close to the Paralympics and everyone’s getting in the mood for it.”

-Although selection is not yet guaranteed for McLoughlin, who made her Paralympics debut in Beijing four years ago, the former Chepstow Comprehensive School pupil still has a competitive schedule ahead of her.
+Although selection is not yet guaranteed for McLoughlin, who made her Paralympics debut in Beijing four years ago, the former Chepstow Comprehensive School pupil still has a competitive schedule

 The European Championships come into view next month but for McLough-lin the most important thing is securing her spot at the Greatest Show on Earth.